csc-training/geocomputing_course/materials/batch_job.md

    within 4 days.
 3. Ben wants to visualize a 2 GB file in QGIS.
 4. Neha has written and run some Python code on her own machine.
-She now wants to move to Puhti and, before running her full pipeline, test that her code executes correctly with a minimal dataset.
+She now wants to move to Roihu and, before running her full pipeline, test that her code executes correctly with a minimal dataset.
 5. Josh wants to run 4 memory heavy tasks (100GB) in parallel.
 Each job takes about 30 minutes to execute.